 The information on this page applies to SDA residency agreements.
-If you and the resident signed a residential tenancy agreement, view Goods left behind by tenants.
+If you and the resident signed a residential tenancy agreement, view Goods left behind by renters.

 What are goods left behind?

-Goods left behind include any belongings or personal documents the resident left in the property after the agreement ended and they moved out.
+Goods left behind include any belongings the resident left in the property after the agreement ended and they moved out.

 Personal documents include: